MagnusAustin/VEGA/README.md

    - For general inquiries, you can contact the project maintainers at [manastare7@gmail.com](mailto:manastare7@gmail.com).

 ## Acknowledgments:
-   - Special thanks to [Soham More],[Kaushik Prabhu-Nerurkar] and [Adarsh Pandey] for their contributions to this project.
+   - Special thanks to Soham More, Kaushik Prabhu-Nerurkar and Adarsh Pandey for their contributions to this project.

 Thank you for choosing the Automated Attendance System!
 We hope this tool enhances your classroom management experience.